sysgears/apollo-universal-starter-kit/docs/payments.md

 2. Ensure subscriptions are enabled in `config/payments.js`, set `true` to `stripe.recurring.enable` property.
 3. Place your Stripe publishable key in `config/payments.js`.
 4. Place your Stripe secret key in your `.env` file (stripe endpoint secret not needed right away).
-5. Run `yarn stripe:setup` in the server folder (`/packages/server/`), which will create a subscription plan for you using Stripe's API.
+5. Run `yarn stripe:setup`, which will create a product and subscription plan  for you using Stripe's API.
 6. Start the app, register a new user or log in as `user@example.com`, and go through the subscription creation process.
 6. Subscription info is displayed in the user profile.